Adolescent Health Care, Sexuality and Contraception

 The American Academy of Family Physicians (AAFP) values the sexual health of adolescents in the United States.
-The AAFP particularly recognizes the importance of reducing the incidence of unintended teenage pregnancies; reducing sexual assault; increasing awareness of the risks and signs in adolescents regarding sex trafficking; and increasing awareness of the legal ramifications of sexuality and technology.
+The AAFP particularly recognizes the importance of comprehensive sex education in reducing the incidence of unintended teenage pregnancies; preventing sexual assault; increasing awareness of the risks and signs in adolescents regarding sex trafficking; and increasing awareness of the legal ramifications of sexuality and technology.
 The AAFP believes that an evidence-based approach to sexual health education will effectively address these issues, and recognizes the need for more comprehensive and effective sex education programs in the community.
 The AAFP endorses opt-out comprehensive sexual education in all states and does not support abstinence-only sexual education.
 The AAFP recommends that:

 - Family physicians should provide appropriate guidance and counseling to educate patients about responsible sexual behaviors that decrease the risk of unplanned pregnancy and transmission of STIs.
 Patient education should address signs and symptoms of STIs and the need for testing even when patients are asymptomatic.

 - Family physicians should be aware that adolescents may be exploring sexual orientation and/or gender identity, which can impact their psychosocial and physical health.
-Asking open-ended questions about sexual orientation and gender identity can open a dialogue about family relationships, safe sexual practices, mental health, and other issues confronting lesbian, gay, bisexual, transgender, queer, questioning, and intersex adolscents in a sensitive and accepting atmosphere.
+Asking open-ended questions about sexual orientation and gender identity can open a dialogue about family relationships, safe sexual practices, mental health, and other issues confronting lesbian, gay, bisexual, transgender, queer, questioning, and intersex adolescents in a sensitive and accepting atmosphere.

 - Family physicians should discuss with and educate their adolescent patients on the concept of consent to sexual activity and what to do if sexual contact takes place against one’s consent.

 - Family physicians should also be knowledgeable about their state laws in regard to technology and sexuality and should educate adolescents about the risks of sexting and using social media in a sexual manner.